geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 <img src="../img/layer-settings/tooltip_options.jpg" class="ms-docimage"  style="max-width:400px;"/>

-Setting a tooltip that shows the Title and the Description on the Right, for example, the result can be similar to the following:
+Setting a tooltip that shows the Title and the Description on the Right, for example, it can be similar to the following:

 <img src="../img/layer-settings/custom_tooltip.jpg" class="ms-docimage"/>

 ## Display

-The second section of the layer settings panel displays like the following:
+Through second section of the layer settings panel it is possible to change the display settings:

 <img src="../img/layer-settings/display.jpg" class="ms-docimage"  style="max-width:450px;"/>

-In here the user is allowed to:
+In particular, the user is allowed to:

-* Set the rendering image format between `png`, `png8`, `jpeg`, `vnd.jpeg-png` and `gif`
+* Set the rendering image format (choosing between `png`, `png8`, `jpeg`, `vnd.jpeg-png` and `gif`)

-* Set the opacity (transparency) value of the layer
+* Set the opacity value of the layer (in %)

 * Enable/disable the transparency for that layer